Feature Interaction Aware Automated Data Representation Transformation: Experiments

 \subsection{Parameter Sensitivity Analysis of InHRecon}

 This experiment aims to answer: \textit{How InHRecon behaves under different parameter settings,} specifically the order of generated features and the enlargement factor of feature space.
 While the baseline methods simply overlook this, we argue that higher-order features are less interpretable to human observers.
 Hence, we report our performance results with the highest feature order set at 4.
 The results, as depicted in \textbf{Figure~\ref{param}}, indicate that InHRecon stabilizes around the 3rd to 5th order of features.
 We demonstrate that InHRecon achieves fast convergence when enlarging the feature space, typically only by a factor of 2x to 3x compared to the original feature space.
-These findings highlight the efficacy of our statistically aware feature crossing strategy, which intelligently explores the feature space and efficiently generates informative features, while ensuring that these features are meaningful to a human observer.
+These findings highlight the efficacy of our statistically aware feature crossing strategy, which intelligently explores the feature space and efficiently generates informative features.